q6r/twitterfu/README.md

 cp twitter.conf.org twitter.conf and edit the file include these

 - Username
-- Password (not needed, we use Oauth; this is for later)
+- Password
-- Consumer key
-- Consumer secret
-- Access key
-- Access secret
-- Proxy address
+- (optional) Proxy address
-- Proxy port
+- (optional) Proxy port
-- Proxy Username
+- (optional) Proxy Username
-- Proxy Password
+- (optional) Proxy Password
-- To Follow cache file
-- Followed cache file
-- Unfollowed cache file

-These can be obtained by creating an app for more info check dev.twitter.com
+when you run the application for the first time you will be asked to visit a twitter link and authorize the application by entering the PIN.

 Compile
 =======
 - make && ./twitterfu